fschulze/devpi/doc/userman/devpi_commands.rst

                             indexes are checked for new releases.
 [1800]

     replica options:
-      --master-url MASTER_URL
+      --primary-url PRIMARY_URL
-                            run as a replica of the specified master server [None] --replica-max-retries NUM
+                            run as a replica of the specified primary server [None]
+      --master-url DEPRECATED_MASTER_URL
+                            DEPRECATED, use --primary-url instead [None]
+      --replica-max-retries NUM
                             Number of retry attempts for replica connection failures (such as aborted connections to pypi).
 [0] --replica-file-search-path PATH
-                            path to existing files to try before downloading from master.
+                            path to existing files to try before downloading from primary.
 These could be from a previous replication attempt or downloaded separately.
 Expects the
                             structure from previous state or +files.
 [None] --hard-links          use hard links during export, import or with